salindustries/dana/README.md

 A collection management system for academic institution and related parties.

-The system are designed to be hosted in a PaaS mode (single entity usage in contrast to multi-tenancy mode)
+The system are designed to be hosted in a PaaS mode (single entity usage in contrast to multi-tenancy mode) in order to enforce strict data segregation requirement between fund collecting agencies.

+It provides robust customization by configuration by default without the need to extensive customization code requirement which quickens the time to production.

 ## Prerequisites